Justin-Tan/high-fidelity-generative-compression/README.md

 ![guess](assets/comparison/camp_jpg_compress.png)

 The image shown is an out-of-sample instance from the CLIC-2020 dataset.
 The HIFIC image is obtained by reconstruction via the learned model.
 The JPG image is obtained by the command `mogrify -format jpg -quality 42 camp_original.png`.
 All images are losslessly compressed to PNG format for viewing.
 Images and other examples are stored under `assets/comparison`.
 Note that the learned model was not adapted in any way for evaluation of this image.

-## Details
-This repository defines a model for learnable image compression capable of compressing images of arbitrary size and resolution.
-There are three main components to this model, as described in the original paper:

-1. An autoencoding architecture defining a nonlinear transform to latent space.
-This is used in place of the linear transforms used by traditional image codecs.
-2. A hierarchical (two-level in this case) entropy model over the quantized latent representation enabling lossless compression through standard entropy coding.
-3. A generator-discriminator component that encourages the decoder/generator component to yield realistic reconstructions.

-The model is then trained end-to-end by optimization of a modified rate-distortion Lagrangian.
-Loosely, the model can be thought of as 'amortizing' the storage requirements for an generic image through training a learnable compression/decompression scheme.

 ## Note
 The generator is trained to achieve realistic and not exact reconstruction.
 It may synthesize certain portions of a given image to remove artifacts associated with lossy compression.
 Therefore, in theory **images which are compressed and decoded may be arbitrarily different from the input**.
 This precludes usage for sensitive applications.
 An important caveat from the authors is reproduced here: